 Although iCloud keychain can suggest and save strong passwords for you, it does not have all the functions of a full-fledged password manager like 1Password.

-iTunes, Apple Books, and AppStore in the cloud
+AppStore and media in the cloud

 However, accessibility of these web apps with Voiceover and other screenreaders is hit-or-miss at best, so I don’t recommend using them.